Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Introduction

 \section{Introduction}

 Computation offloading has attracted a lot of research efforts as a way to augment the capabilities of resource-constrained and energy-hungry mobile handsets by migrating computation to more resourceful servers.
-Offloading is useful either to enable smartphones to run more and more sophisticated applications, while meeting strict delay constraints, or to prolong the battery lifetime by limiting the energy spent at the mobile handset to run a given application, still under application-dependent delay constraints.
+Offloading is useful either to enable smartphones to run more and more sophisticated applications, while meeting strict delay constraints, or to prolong the battery lifetime by limiting the energy spent at the mobile handset to run a given application under application-dependent delay constraints.
 In the current mobile handset market, user demand is increasing for several categories of energy-hungry applications.
 Video games are becoming more and more popular and they have large energy requests.
-Mobile users are also increasingly watching and uploading streaming video from YouTube \cite{Kincaid}-\cite{Lewin}.
+Mobile users are also increasingly watching and uploading streaming video from YouTube \cite{Lewin1}.
 Furthermore, mobile devices are increasingly equipped with new sensors that produce continuous streams of data about the environment.
 New applications relying on continuous processing of the collected data are emerging, such as car navigation systems, pedometers, and location-based social networking, just to name a few.
 All these applications are severely energy demanding for today's mobile handsets.
 On the other hand, the trend in battery technology makes it unlikely that the energy problem will disappear in the near future.
-Indeed, recent researches on the adoption of new battery technologies, e.g., new chemicals, are unlikely to significantly improve battery lifetime \cite{Lewin}-\cite{Palacin}.
-Then, mobile computation offloading is a promising idea to overcome the limitations of the mobile handsets.
+Indeed, recent researches on the adoption of new battery technologies, e.g., new chemicals, are unlikely to significantly improve battery lifetime \cite{Powers,Palacin}.
+A possible strategy to overcome the above energy/computation bottleneck consists in enabling resource-constrained mobile devices to offload their most energy-consuming tasks to nearby more resourceful servers.
+This strategy has a long history and is reported in the literature under different names, such as cyber foraging \cite{Sharifi}, or computation offloading \cite{Kumar-Liu-Lu-Bhargava}.
+A great impulse to computation offloading has come through the introduction of cloud computing \cite{Hayes}.
+One of the key features of cloud computing is {\it virtualization}, i.e. the capability to run multiple operating systems and multiple applications over the same machine (or set of machines), while guaranteeing isolation and protection of the programs and their data.
+In particular, mobile cloud computing (MCC) \cite{Dinh-Lee-Niyato-Wang}, \cite{Fernando-Loke-Rahayu}, \cite{SB-SS-PDL2}, makes possible for mobile users to access cloud resources, such as infrastructures, platforms, and software, on-demand through a wireless access.
+Several works addressed mobile computation offloading, such as \cite{Li-Wang-Xu,Wang-Li,Yang-Ou-Chen,Chun-Maniatis,Chun-Ihm-Maniatis-Naik,Tang,Kwon,Gao-He-Liu-Li-Jarvis,Wen-Zhang-Luo,Barb-Sard-Dilo,Barb-Dilo-Sard}.
+The offloading decisions are usually made by analyzing parameters including bandwidths \cite{Wolsky-Gurun-Krintz-Nurmi}, server speeds \cite{Kao}, available memory, server loads \cite{Barb-Sard-Dilo}, and the amounts of data exchanged between servers and mobile systems.
+The solutions include {\it code partitioning} programs \cite{Li-Wang-Xu,Wang-Li,Wen-Zhang-Luo, Maui,Chen-Kang-Kandemir-Vijaykrishnan-Irwin-Chandramouli, Hong-Kumar-Lu, Nimmagadda-Kumar-Lee, Ou-Yang-Liotta-Lu, Xian-Lu-Li,Liu,Yang13}, and predicting parametric variations in application behavior and execution environment \cite{Wolsky-Gurun-Krintz-Nurmi,Huerta-Canepa-Lee}.
+Offloading typically requires code partitioning \cite{Liu}, aimed to decide which parts of the code should run locally and which parts should be offloaded, depending on contextual parameters, such as computational intensity of each module, size of the program state to be exchanged to transfer the execution from one site to the other, battery level, delay constraints, channel state, and so on.
+Program partitioning may be {\it static} or {\it dynamic}.
+Static partitioning has the advantage of requiring a low overhead during execution, but it works well only if the parameters related to the offloading decisions are accurately known in advance or predicted, see e.g. \cite{Li-Wang-Xu,Kumar-Lu, Balan,Chen-Kang-Kandemir}.
+In contrast, enforcing a dynamic decision mechanism makes possible to adapt the method to different operating conditions and to cope with different degrees of uncertainties \cite{Wang-Li,Kwon,Xian-Lu-Li,Huerta-Canepa-Lee,Kovachev-Yu-Klamma,Huang-Wang-Niyato}.
+A dynamic approach to computation offloading consists in establishing a rule to decide which part of the computations may be advantageously offloaded, depending on channel conditions, server state, delay constraints, and so on.
+Specific examples of dynamic mobile computation offloading techniques are: MAUI \cite{Maui}, ThinkAir \cite{Kosta_2012}, and Phone2Cloud \cite{Xia2014}.
+Finally, mobile cloud computing strategies in a multiuser scenarios were considered in \cite{SB-SS-PDL2},\cite{SB-SS-PDL,Labidi,Sard-Scut-Barb,Chen,Cardellini}.